ginobilinie/codeBook/README.md

 43. isValidSudoku.cpp: Directly following the definition, and then form the algorithm to detect each possible subbox or row or column.

+44. solveSudoku.cpp: backtracking.
+A good problem to practice backtracking.

 # old
 for fun, forever